 Ms. Soeder received her LL.M. in Taxation from New York University, her J.D. from the University of Notre Dame, and her B.A. from the State University of New York at Oneonta.
 She is admitted to practice in the States of New York, Connecticut and Massachusetts.
 She is a member of the Bar Associations of New York State (Tax Section); Connecticut (Tax Section), and American (Tax Exempt Financing Section).
 She was previously a partner in the tax departments of Hawkins, Delafield & Wood and Nixon Peabody (formerly, Nixon, Hargrave, Devans & Doyle).

 In addition to law, Ms. Soeder has an ownership interest in a Nantucket Bed and Breakfast, in a fashion and design company located in Nantucket and California, and is on the board of directors of and has an ownership interest in a genetics company headquartered in California.
-She is a licensed real estate broker in Connecticut, New York, Massachusetts, Colorado and New Mexico.
+She is a licensed real estate broker in Connecticut, New York and Massachusetts.
 Ms. Soeder also was 2007 Connecticut Woman of the Year for her fundraising efforts for the Leukemia and Lymphoma Society.
 She currently serves on the boards of the Theatre Workshop of Nantucket and of the Nantucket Comedy Festival.

 In public finance, Mr. Lorimer has represented issuers, trustees, underwriters and investors in new issues, refinancings, workouts and restructurings, as well as in ongoing disclosure matters, and acts as bond counsel to state issuers.
 He has worked extensively on general obligation bonds, revenue bonds, tax increment financing, lease financing, project financing, special tax structures and conduit financings for hospitals and other healthcare and educational institutions, and liquidity structures and swaps associated with municipal finance.
 A significant component of his work has been the creation, revision, analysis and explication of statutory and contractual provisions relating to municipal finance at the federal, state and local level.